 Hello!
 Thank you for checking out our website.
-My name is Dominic Bachman and I am the current owner/operator of Bachman Bay Kennels.
-I love bird dogs, bird biology and bird hunting and always have a bearded dog by my side.
+My name is Dominic Bachman, Jill and I am the current owner/operators of Bachman Bay Kennels.
+We love bird dogs, bird biology and bird hunting and always have a bearded dog near us.
 Please read on if you would like to know a little bit more about us.

 Bachman Bay Kennels was founded by Val Bachman, a wildlife biologist based in Hooper, Utah.
 Dad was a game warden, a biologist, a wetland mastermind and the superintendent of Ogden Bay Waterfowl management area for nearly 40 years.
 Dad was one of the founding members of the Wasatch Mountain Chapter of NAVHDA.
 We started whelping occasional litters since the 1990s.
 The breeding program has focused on versatile bird finders that are easily trainable and calm around the house.